japoveda10/DesignAndAnalysisOfAlgorithmsProjects/Activity/README.md

 This project has 2 parts:
 1. **Implements a linear search with ceirtanty using interfaces**

-`Algorithm` is the class that implements an interface called `Predicate`.
-The iterator to use is the prime numbers iterator.
+The main class of this part of the project is `LinearSearchWithCertaintyExample`. `Algorithm` is the class that implements an interface called `Predicate`.
+This part of the project iterates through a prime numbers iterator until it finds the first element that fulfills the `Algorithm` class predicate.

 2. **Ways to traverse a matrix**

+The main class of this part of the project is `MatrixTraversalsExamples`.
 There is a file located in the data folder of this project called **matrix.properties**.
 This file has the properties of the matrix that wants to be created and traversed.
 That file has the next properties:
 - matrix.length
 - matrix.width
 - matrix.element#